-The task force has a Statement of Faith that is exclusive to Christians, including that "The Holy Bible is the inspired, only, infallible, authoritative Word of The Living God" and a belief in "the spiritual unity of believers in our Lord Jesus Christ."5
+The task force has a Statement of Faith that is exclusive to Christians, including that "The Holy Bible is the inspired, only, infallible, authoritative Word of The Living God" and a belief in "the spiritual unity of believers in our Lord Jesus Christ."

-As Governor, you represent a diverse population that consists of not only Christians, but also atheists and agnostics who do not believe in prayer.
-Your active participation in a National Day of Prayer event in your official capacity unabashedly promotes a religious event, sending an official message of endorsement of religion over non-religion and of exclusion to the 24% of Americans, including 38% of young Americans, who are not religious.
-It alienates non-Christians and nonbelievers in Mississippi by turning them into political outsiders in their own community.
+As Secretary of State, you represent a diverse population that consists of not only Christians, but also atheists and agnostics who do not believe in prayer.
+Your active participation in a National Day of Prayer event in your official capacity unabashedly promotes a religious event, sending an official message of endorsement of religion over non-religion and of exclusion to the 24% of Americans, including 38% of